gonutz/test2doc/README.md

 test2doc
 ========

-Generate documentation for your go units from your unit tests.
+Generate documentation for your Go units from your unit tests.

 Description
 -----------